Entire functions with Cantor bouquet Julia sets: Cantor bouquets imply uniform head-start

-\begin{remark}For each $R>R_0$, the points $w',z' \in J(F)$, but $z, w$ need not belong to $J(F)$. \end{remark} \begin{lem} For all $R\geq R_0$, $\phi(R)$ is defined.
+\begin{remark}In the definition of $\phi(R)$, the points $w',z'$ belong to $J(F)$, but $z, w$ need not. \end{remark} \begin{lem} For all $R\geq R_0$, $\phi(R)$ is defined.
 Moreover, the function $ \phi\colon R\mapsto \phi(R)$ is non-decreasing and upper semicontinuous. \end{lem} \begin{proof} Let us fix $R\geq R_0$.
-Note that item \ref{item:accumulatingatinfty} in the definition of the class $\Blog$ implies that for each $R > 0$, there are only finitely tracts in $\T$, up to translates from $2\pi i \Z$, that intersect the vertical line at real part $R$.
+Note that item \ref{item:accumulatingatinfty} in the definition of the class $\Blog$ implies that for each $R > 0$, there are only finitely many tracts in $\T$, up to translates by integer multiples of $2\pi i$, that intersect the vertical line at real part $R$.
 In particular, since $\rho$ is continuous and $\rho(z)\to \infty$ as $z\to \infty$, there are only finitely many tracts whose closure contains a point $z$ with $\rho(z)\leq R$.
-Then, for each such tract $T$, the set $X$ of points in $\overline{T}$ that can be connected to such a point $z$ by a curve of hyperbolic diameter at most $\alpha$ is a compact set.
-Hence, since $J(F)$ is closed, the intersection $A\defeq X\cap J(F)$ is a compact set.
+For each such tract $T$, the set $X$ of points in $\overline{T}$ that can be connected to a point $z$ with $\rho(z)\leq R$ by a curve of hyperbolic diameter at most $\alpha$ is compact.
+Since $J(F)$ is closed, it follows that the intersection $A\defeq X\cap J(F)$ is a compact set.
 Moreover, since $J(F)$ is a Cantor bouquet, and so homeomorphic to a straight brush, by the properties of the latter, the set

 is compact.
-Finally, the set $D$ of points in $\overline{T}$ that can be connected to a point of $C$ by a curve of hyperbolic length at most $\alpha$ is compact.
-Therefore, since we have deduced that the points $z,w,z',w'$ in the definition of $\phi(R)$ are chosen among those in finitely many compact sets, the maximum in the definition of $\phi(R)$ does indeed exist.
+Finally, the set $D$ of points in $\overline{T}$ that can be connected to a point of $C$ by a curve of hyperbolic diameter at most $\alpha$ is compact.
+Since we have deduced that the points $z,w,z',w'$ in the definition of $\phi(R)$ are chosen among those in finitely many compact sets, the maximum in the definition of $\phi(R)$ does indeed exist.